IvanVeloz/nds-slot2/README.md

 The GBA's equivalent register to `EXMEMCNT` is the `WAITCNT` register.
 It has different timings (so these diagrams may not be accurate).
 I could do captures but I don't own a GBA.
 If you would like to donate one to the cause, please contact me at ([devel@ivanveloz.com](mailto:devel@ivanveloz.com)).

 ### Clock polarity inconsistencies
 In addition to what Martin has documented, I have found the NDS slot 2 has one unexpected inconsistency.
 The NDS slot 2 may start transfers on either the rising or falling edge of the clock.
 My suspicion is that the PHI output is being divided by two from the ~33MHz system clock, but the slot 2 bus logic is being clocked at ~33MHz, not ~16MHz like on the GBA.
 The consequence of this is that transfers may start on either the rising or falling edge.
+In other words, the `PHI` signal on the diagrams below may look inverted in some transfers.

 If you are working with an FPGA and using PHI as the clock source this situation breaks your HDL code.
 The solution is to use a phase locked loop to (at least) double the clock.
 It also gives you an opportunity to add a phase offset, which may help you meet timing constraints.
 That is the setup I used to do these captures.
+The `BUS` signal on the diagrams shows how this clock could look like if you set it up.

 ### Clock frequency
 The exact nominal clock frequency of the GBA is 16.77216MHz.
 The NDS is 33.513982MHz.
 When the NDS clock is divided in half the resould is 16.756991MHz.
 As you can see this is not exactly the same as the GBA, and in fact GBA games run slightly slower on the NDS.
 The difference is 1207ppm or ~0.12%.
 Considering common quartz oscillators have under 50ppm tolerances this may be a significant difference in some circumstances.